StefanieSwz/fake-news-classification/reports/README.md

 ---

 We used the following services:

 - **Buckets** in the Cloud Storage with object versioning to store the data and best model weights.

 - **Artifact registry** where the docker images are stored and we set up a **Trigger** to use continuous integration, i.e. the Trigger automatically starts the building process of an image each time we push code to the repository.

 - **Vertex AI** to train the model on CPUs.
 With Vertex AI, we can create custom jobs and use the docker containers that have everything to run our code.
 Although it is also possible to train on a GPU using Vertex AI, we did not get an approval to increase quota.

 - **Compute Engine** to train the model on both, CPUs and GPUs.
 To train with a GPU, we used a Nvidia T4 GPU with a public deep learning image that has Python 3.10 and CUDA 12.1 preinstalled.
 The training on a CPU uses an `e2-standard-4` as machine type.

-- **Cloud Run** to deploy the model with a frontend and backend application.
+- **Cloud Run** to deploy the model with a frontend and backend application and the monitoring FastAPI app.

 - **Secret Manager** to store Weights and Biases API key to make code runnable in the Cloud.

 ---